|Rating:||9 / 10|

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!

 If you have used the Sea to Summit Flame FMIII Women’s Sleeping Bag Regular or if you have questions, we’d like to hear from you.
 Post your comment or questions below

-$669 AUD.
-Keep an eye out for the sales and you may get a great deal
+$699 AUD RRP.
+Keep an eye out for the sales and you may get a great deal on these excellent bags

 Sea to Summit Flame series includes other comfort options: